 "We go racing again at a circuit that could not be more different to Monza.
 The Marina Bay track requires a high level of aerodynamic downforce, to particularly efficient car in terms of traction and one that is well balanced, to give the drivers the confidence required to race between the walls in Singapore.
 Like all street circuits, the driver can really make a big difference here.
 We have done plenty of preparation work in the simulator and now the key will be for Carlos and Charles to do as many laps as possible in free practice, to extract all the potential from the SF-23.
 In Monza, we had a really exciting and positive race, and we want to continue that trend this weekend in Singapore, aiming to once again pick up plenty of points".

-The Spaniard Carlos Sainz Jr. analyzes the Marina Bay circuit as one of the most stressful for the tyres, an element to therefore keep under control also in terms of strategy:
+On Singapore, Carlos Sainz Jr. analyzes the Marina Bay circuit as one of the most stressful for the tyres, an element to therefore keep under control also in terms of strategy:

 "Here there is more stress on the tires, which it's a tricky one topic for us and it's also a high downforce track, so I expect a very close race, where the smallest detail can make the difference.
 Some teams that were behind us in Monza will be on ours level here, I know it will be vital to do everything right to make the most of ours potential.
 I like the Singapore track a lot, but this Grand Prix has plenty of pitfalls.
 First and foremost, it's a very long race, in suffocatingly hot conditions and you have to concentrate from the first to last lap, because the walls are always there to catch you out.
 I won't deny it can sometimes be good to have a Safety Car here, because it gives you a chance to catch yours breathe and relax for a moment.
 If the race is red flagged, then you can cool down and drink something that doesn't feel like hot tea which is what the drink we have on board flavors like after just five or six laps.
 It's pretty disgusting, but you need to keep hydrated, so you drink it anyway".